If someone has filed a restraining order against you, you may wonder, "does a restraining order show up on a background check?".

 Are Restraining Orders Public Record?

+Another question you may have is, "is a restraining order public record?"
 Since restraining orders are technically part of the public record, it’s probable that the order will appear on a background check.

 In order for someone to obtain the information on your public record in Oregon, they’ll need to search the court database for your name.